xhinis/quai/README.md

 ### Notes
 - Always back up your configuration files and addresses before upgrading.
 - It’s a good practice to re-run the build command after pulling updates or making configuration changes.

-This guide should help you smoothly transition to the latest versions of `go-quai` and `go-quai-stratum` on Ubuntu 20.04.
-Let me know if you need any further assistance!